IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ## 3.8 Communication

-<span style="color:red">Við þurfum að setja upp solid communication leið fyrir alla</span>
+Við þurfum að setja upp solid communication leið fyrir alla 🔴🔴

 All official communication between participants and the Tournament Organizer will take place via Discord.
 For Masters, dedicated Discord channels will be created to include team captains, managers, and any other team members from all participating teams.